‘Indivisible’ Guide Teaches Progressives How to Play Defense Against Trump: KiMi Robinson

 “Every single member of Congress is very focused on that goal of convincing their constituents that they are representing them in Congress, which is why relatively small numbers of constituents can really change the behavior of members of Congress,” said Ezra Levin, a co-author of the guide and former policy adviser to U.S. Rep. Lloyd Doggett, D-Texas.

 Conversely, the guide warns, reaching out to MoCs who don’t represent you is a waste of time.
-Rep. Paul Ryan, for example, will not respond to anyone outside his congressional district in Wisconsin.
+Rep. Paul Ryan, for example, is not likely to respond to anyone outside his congressional district in Wisconsin.

 Resistance on the local level can and will make an impact on a national level, the authors argue, and this isn’t the time to rely on congressional members like U.S. Sens.
-Bernie Sanders, D-Vt., and Cory Booker, D-N.J., to hold Trump accountable.
+Bernie Sanders, I-Vt., and Cory Booker, D-N.J., to hold Trump accountable.
 All it takes is convincing your representative that it is not in his or her best interest to allow the GOP-led Congress to get away with following through on Republican promises that include ending Medicare, creating a Muslim registry and privatizing public schools.
 If representatives go against their most passionate constituents’ interests, their re-election is in jeopardy, the authors write.

 “Federal policy change in the next four years doesn’t depend on Mr. Trump but on whether our representatives support or oppose him,” the guide says.
 “And through local pressure, we have the power to shape what they consider possible.”